How to use Zendesk AI suggestions to personalize refunds and exchange replies: A step-by-step guide

 AI is supposed to make these things faster, but speed shouldn't mean sounding like a robot, especially when a customer is already annoyed.
 The good news is, you can have both speed and a human touch.
 This guide will walk you through exactly how to use Zendesk's built-in AI tools to improve your refund and exchange replies.

-We'll start with the tools already inside Zendesk, but then we'll get into how to break past the built-in limits to get some seriously seamless and smart automation going.
+We'll start with the tools already inside Zendesk, but then we'll get into how to build upon these features to get some seriously seamless and smart automation going.

 What you'll need to follow along